De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Building up the algebraic description of the geometry

-with $Y_{K\ell m}(\chi,\theta,\varphi)$ being defined in (\ref{4Dharm})-(\ref{n4}).
-The latter equation describes a rigid ``dumbbell'' (a ``rigid rotator'' in four Euclidean dimensions) freely hovering around its center of mass, with the ends tracing the great circles of the three dimensional hypersphere, $S^3$.

-In summarizing, the equations (\ref{5waves}) and (\ref{RosMor_pre}) describe free quantum motions along the respective open time-like and closed space-like geodesics on $dS_4$ in the sense that the arguments of the wave functions $\phi_{\bar K}(\rho)$, and ${\mathcal S}_{\ell n}(\chi)$ in the respective equations (\ref{ad}) and (\ref{n4}), change along the arcs, $R\rho$, and $R\chi$, of these geodesics.
-The open time-like geodesics considered here are hyperbolic deSitter space-times of one less dimension, i.e. $dS_3$ space-times, while the unique closed space-like geodesic is a three dimensional (hyper)spherical surface $S^3$ located at the ``waste'' of the $dS_4$ hyperboloid.
+In summary, the equations (\ref{5waves}) and (\ref{RosMor_pre}) describe free quantum motions along the respective open time-like and closed space-like geodesics on $dS_4$ in the sense that the arguments of the wave functions $\phi_{\bar K}(\rho)$, and ${\mathcal S}_{\ell n}(\chi)$ in the respective equations (\ref{wafus}) and (\ref{n4}), change along the arcs, $R\rho$, and $R\chi$, of great circles on such geodesics.
+The open time-like geodesics considered here are hyperbolic deSitter space-times of one less dimension, i.e. $dS_3$ space-times, while the unique closed space-like geodesic is a three dimensional (hyper)spherical surface $S^3$ located at the ``waist'' of the $dS_4$ hyperboloid.